trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 To do so, we have set the `save_everystep` attribute to `true`.
 This means that the solution for every time step will be callable afterwards.

-We use the plotting backend [`Makie.jl`](https://docs.makie.org/stable/) for this purpose.
+We use the plotting backend CairoMakie.jl for this purpose.
 To create an animation we use the `record` structure to save plots over every time step of the simulation and append them together into an animation.
-Inside the loop, the `PlotData1D` functionality from `Trixi.jl` is called to create a plotting object.
+Inside the loop, the `PlotData1D` functionality from Trixi.jl is called to create a plotting object.
 Afterwards, this plotting object is visualized using the `lines` command from Makie.

 Two `Observable` quantities are created, one to increment the number of plots and another for the time at which each solution occurs.